Empower Yourself with Your Personal Sovereignty

-And then so many carry into adulthood a painful emotional confusion over the discrepancy between that imposed respect and that distinct memory of not really being loved and supported in their most impressionable years.
+And then so many carry into adulthood a painful emotional confusion over the discrepancy between that imposed respect and that distinct memory of not really being loved and supported in their most impressionable and vulnerable years.

 Furthermore, even though in our entire lifetime we don't see a single political leader that we wholeheartedly recognize as one working for the good of the majority, we'd better wave that flag with pride and patriotism, because it's our homeland, and those are our beloved people who elected all those good-for-nothing creeps parading as our leaders.

 Which brings us to any type of religious indoctrination adding to our "identity" with its strong and shiny label.
 For, it seems that without a deity of a "right-and-only" kind we would all be wandering around like lost sheep with no sense of love and morality.